jennings-nkansah/ansible-cisco-ios/README.md

 # ansible-cisco-ios
-Sample playbooks to show how to configure and manage Cisco IOS switches and routers
+Sample playbooks to show how to configure and manage Cisco IOS/IOSXE switches and routers